DiscordAPI/docs/docs/reference/websockets/general.rst

         		"game" : {
             			"name" : "name"
         		},
-        		"idle_since" null
+        		"idle_since": null
     		}
 	}

 - changing idle_since to something other than null will show you as idle

-- changing game.name to null will remove the playing indicator
+- changing game to null will remove the playing indicator